philipturner/molecular-renderer/README.md

 TODO: Document the controls.
 Provide tutorials for professionals screenshots and GIF animations.

 Known issues:
 - The UI often freezes unpredictably.
 You then have to wait ~10 seconds for it to become responsive again.
-This is likely a symptom of requiring perfect synchronization with the frame refresh period.
+The freeze is very difficult to reproduce.
 - There is a graphical glitch with high-quality screenshots, when objects are very far away.
 - MetalFX upscaling quality degrades when motion vectors are incorrect.
 Need better documentation of when this might happen.

+> Build failed because HDL.swiftmodule is not built for arm64e.
+Please try a run destination with a different architecture.

+This error occurs often when downloading the renderer from the internet.
+Click <b>Change run destination</b> to switch from <b>My Mac (arm64e)</b> to <b>My Mac (arm64)</b>.